 What We Do In The Shadows (2014)

-This may be a controversial statement, but horror doesn’t always have to be scary, and there’s just as much merit in a comedy movie utilising horror elements.
+This is a very controversial statement, but horror has many sub-genres, and there’s merit in a comedy movie that utilises certain horror elements – that pay homage to the genre instead of strictly following its beats.
 Long before Taika Waititi worked for the MCU, he was making fantastic little indie films such as this one.

 The What We Do in the Shadows universe has since expanded into a hugely successful TV series, but the original movie is the blueprint upon which that was built.
 Who needs legendary MCU characters when you have hilarious vampires?